Assistant Professor of Neuroscience Steven Flavell

 By combining quantitative behavioral analyses with genetics, in vivo calcium imaging, and optogenetics, we have mapped out neural circuits that generate behavioral states and characterized the activity of neurons within these circuits during different behavioral states.
 Our current research aims to expand our knowledge of how neuromodulators like serotonin organize the circuit-wide patterns of neuronal activity that emerge from these circuits as animals switch between behavioral states.
 We are also investigating how these neuromodulatory circuits integrate environmental and physiological cues that influence behavioral state generation, such as satiety status.

-Steve Flavell joined the faculty of MIT in 2016.
+Steve Flavell joined the faculty of MIT and The Picower Instiute for Learning and Memory in 2016.
 He received his B.A.
 From Oberlin College and his Ph.D. from Harvard University, where we worked with Dr. Michael Greenberg.
 Before arriving at MIT, Steve worked as a postdoctoral fellow in Dr. Cori Bargmann’s lab at Rockefeller University.
 Research in the Flavell Lab is aimed at deciphering the fundamental neural mechanisms that underlie the generation of long-lasting behavioral states.
 This work primarily focuses on the neuromodulatory systems that control arousal, motivation, and mood across organisms.
 Steve’s work has uncovered novel molecular mechanisms that allow signals from the gut to activate neuromodulatory systems, as well as circuit-level mechanisms by which neuromodulator release alters neural circuit dynamics.
 Steve’s work has been recognized by numerous national awards, including the Weintraub Graduate Student Award, Helen Hay Whitney Fellowship, NARSAD Young Investigator Award, NSF CAREER Award, Sloan Research Fellowship, and McKnight Scholars Award.

 • 2021 - Sloan Research Fellow